 Medical Director, Neurology

-The primary responsibility is the independent direction of Phase 1-3 clinical studies while working with a multidisciplinary team (R&D project teams, clinical project managers, statisticians, data management, regulatory, drug safety).
+This individual will be primarily responsible for the independent direction of Phase 1-3 clinical studies while working with a multidisciplinary team (R&D project teams, clinical project managers, statisticians, data management, regulatory, drug safety).
 As needed, will interface with Research, Product Development and Business Development to assess new product opportunities, develop clinical research strategy and product development plans.
 Responsible for medical oversight of Drug Safety activities in conjunction with operational activities of the Drug Safety Director.

 - Develop and implement study protocols consistent with the Development Team direction;